ABI-Tutorials/CellML-OpenCOR-PMR/source/pmr.rst

+.. include:: resources/roles.txt

 ============================================================
 The Physiome Model Repository and the link to bioinformatics
 ============================================================

-The Physiome Model Repository (PMR) [13] is the main online repository for the IUPS Physiome Project, providing version and access controlled repositories, called *workspaces*, for users to store their data.
+The Physiome Model Repository (PMR) :cite:`13` is the main online repository for the IUPS Physiome Project, providing version and access controlled repositories, called *workspaces*, for users to store their data.
 Currently there are approximately 640 public workspaces and another 200